Le lien vers cette page a été envoyé avec succès aux destinataires.

 The law provides that criminal liability of a minor may be incurred from 13 years.

-Below this age, the law considers that a minor does not have the capacity to understand the consequences of his or her actions (discernment).
+Below this age, the law considers that a minor does not have the capacity to understand the consequences of his or her actions.
 As a result, he cannot be found guilty of an offense.

-The criminal majority is the age at which the offender is considered an adult and is not entitled to the minority excuse (i.e. the softening of the sentence).
+The criminal majority is the age at which the offender is considered to be a major and is not entitled to the minority excuse (i.e. the softening of the sentence).
 The penal majority shall be 18 years.

-However, under the age of 18, the offender cannot be punished as an adult.
+However, under the age of 18, the perpetrator of an offense cannot be punished as a major.
 Nor can he be tried by an ordinary court (e.g. court).
 It reports to the juvenile court or a juvenile court (juvenile court).
 The penalties and measures applicable depend on the age of the child.

 FYI